dilmurod1701/Keep_Secret/README.md

-## This is show top news in the world
+## This is chat application like stackoverflow.
+You can add the question and answer the questions

 ## How to install
 1. Clone this project